idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 File Handles
 ------------

-File handles are implemented using :lname:`libc`'s ``FILE`` type. and you can imagine that all the implementation methods essentially the :lname:`libc` equivalents.
+File handles were implemented using :lname:`libc`'s ``FILE`` type and you could imagine that all the implementation methods were essentially the :lname:`libc` equivalents.

+However, the introduction of pipe handles (and some recurring "issues" with what was, in effect, double buffered input and output) has had them rewritten as native :manpage:`read(2)`, :manpage:`write(2)` and friends.

 The file handle stream data is: